 Furthermore, write keywords in the Alt Text of all your images.
 This is commonly forgotten, but it’s a great way of improving your SEO.

-Then, include links in the different pages of your website.
-These are called backlinks, and SEO is optimized if you for example have relevant internal links.
-So, if you write a blog post on coffee tables, maybe add a couple of links from the blog post to a few product pages (other tables), or to older blog posts or informational pages on your site.
+Then, include links on the different pages of your website.
+These are called backlinks, and SEO is optimized if you, for example, have relevant internal links.
+So, if you write a blog post on coffee tables, maybe add a couple of links from the blog post to a few product pages (other tables), or older blog posts or informational pages on your site.

 Another good practice is to make sure that the Meta Title and Meta description of each page is different and customized.
 Most shopping carts, when you’re publishing a page or a product, they give you the option of customizing what will show up on the Google Search.

-One of the biggest difference makers, is following ecommerce customer service best practices.
-Make sure you have your number easily visible for any visitor, have a Contact Us page with all your information, from email to address, have a great FAQs page visible in all your product pages, add a Buyer’s Guide, and why not a chat box.
+One of the biggest difference-makers is following ecommerce customer service best practices.
+Make sure you have your number easily visible for any visitor, have a Contact Us page with all your information, from email to address, have a great FAQ page visible in all your product pages, add a Buyer’s Guide, and why not a chatbox.

 This can be what makes a customer choose you rather than your competitor.
-Answer the phone when they call, be polite, be comprehensive and assertive.
+Answer the phone when they call, be polite, be comprehensive, and assertive.
 Offer free shipping if possible and always make customers feel at ease.
-You’ll see how not only will your conversions rate grow, but you’ll have great reviews and customers coming back.
+You’ll see how not only will your conversion rates grow, but you’ll have great reviews and customers coming back.

-In order to do this you need to process the order in less than 24 hours, contact the suppliers and pay them if you are drop shipping, or make sure that your shipping company can ship that same day.
-The idea is not to take longer than a week, on average, to get your products to your customers.
+To do this, you need to process the order in less than 24 hours, contact the suppliers and pay them if you are drop shipping, or make sure that your shipping company can ship that same day.
+The idea is to not take longer than a week, on average, to get your products to your customers.

 With all these ecommerce best practices your store will not only get more conversions, but it will look much better and be ready for the future.
-Remember that you have to keep track of all these, put work into it and make sure you stay up to date with future changes.
-Online retailing will only keep growing and evolving, and so will the ecommerce best practices in 2017, so keep up to date if you want to succeed.
+Remember that you have to keep track of all these, put work into it, and make sure you stay up to date with future changes.
+Online retailing will only keep growing and evolving, and so will the ecommerce best practices, so keep up to date if you want to succeed.

 Are you already doing some of these practices?
 Is there any other tip we should have included here?
-Let us a comment.
+Let us know by dropping a comment.